joey-public/su22_software_emb_sys/assignments/3_assignment3/README.md

 | O2       | 0.02 ms   | 0.00 ms   | 0.01 ms   |
 | O3       | 0.01 ms   | 0.01 ms   | 0.00 ms   |
 | Ofast    | 0.01 ms   | 0.01 ms   | 0.00 ms   |
+The FIR filter was running so fast that gprof started showing 0.00 for the loop unrolled at just the O1 oprimization.
+Still In general the speed increased as the optimization flags increased.

 ## 2-3.
 Time Comparison For FIR Filter on PYNQ vs Jetson (o0)
 | Time     | Pynq    | Pynq pg | Jetson    | Jetson pg |